-- Several features of cellular metabolism also are covered.
-P-Biochemistry 705 or equivalent and Also listed as Neuroscience 704.
-Tytell, Staff - 712.
-Introduction to Neuroscience I. See Neuroscience. - 713.
-Introduction to Neuroscience II.
-See Neuroscience. - 717, 718.
-Special Topics in Gross Anatomy.
-(1 or 2,1 or 2) Special dissection of selected areas of the body, as well as discussions and reading assignments in those areas.
-P-Neurobiology and Anatomy 701. - 719, 720.
-Special Topics in Microanatomy.
-(1 or 2,1 or 2) Special preparations and discussions, seminars, and reading assignments in selected areas of histology.
-P-POI. - 721, 722.
-Special Topics in Developmental Biology.
-(1 or 2) This course deals with selected current topics in the field of developmental biology.
-The course includes seminars, discussions, and reading assignments in the areas of interest.
-P-POI. - 735.
+- (1) A lab-based course that covers special molecular, electrophysiological, behavioral, psychophysical, and imaging techniques used in contemporary research in sensory neuroscience.
+Includes experimental techniques used in investigation of visual, auditory, somatosensory, and olfactory systems as well as multi-sensory processes.
+P-POI.
+Coghill - 735.
 The Development and Anatomy of Sensory Systems.
-(3) This course is designed as an introduction to the structure and ontogeny of the sensory pathways.
-The aim of the course is to provide a foundation for the subsequent advanced course work in sensory systems, which provides one of the most fertile experimental areas in developmental biology.
+(3) Designed as an introduction to the structure and ontogeny of the sensory pathways.
+Provides a foundation for the subsequent advanced coursework in sensory systems, which provides one of the most fertile experimental areas in developmental biology.
 Topics include: basic genetic control of developmental processes; embryonic development of the sensory nervous system; development and organization of subcortical sensory pathways; development of sensory cortices; role of the environment in neural development; and the genetics of neuronal ontogeny.
 Riddle - 741.
 Sensory Neuroscience I: Audition and Vision.
-(6) This course is designed to introduce students to auditory and visual sensory neurobiology from the cellular to systems level.
+(6) Designed to introduce students to auditory and visual sensory neurobiology from the cellular to systems level.
 The first segment of this course emphasizes the auditory system and includes the following topics: signal transduction and sensory coding in the cochlea; the perception of pitch, derivation of position through interaural phase differences; auditory processing in the ascending pathways and cortical processing of sound; electroreception in fish as a specialization of the auditory pathway; prey localization by barn owls and echolocation in bats.
 Coverage of the visual system includes: signal transduction, sensory coding and pattern perception in the retina; receptive field analysis at the retina, lateral geniculate nucleus, superior colliculus and cortex; Fourier theorem applied to sensory systems; multiple visual areas of cortex; higher order processing in parietal cortex and inferotemporal cortex; color and motion.
-Separate laboratory exercises present techniques used in the study of these systems.
+Separate lab exercises present techniques used in the study of these systems.
 Hegde - 742.
 Sensory Neuroscience II: Somatosensation, Taste and Olfaction.
-(6) This course emphasizes the somatosensory system as well as the chemical senses of taste and olfaction.
-The following topics are covered: peripheral sensory receptors in the skin and joints, and signal transduction; texture encoding and receptive field structure of somatosensory neurons; perception of pain and phantom limb phenomena; localization of somatosensory stimuli on the body surface; somatosensory processing in the ventrobasal thalamic complex and primary somatosensory cortex; encoding of taste; hypotheses of taste perception; higher level olfactory processing.
-Separate laboratory exercises present techniques used in the study of these sytems.
-McHaffie
+(6) Emphasizes the somatosensory system as well as the chemical senses of taste and olfaction.
+Topics covered include: peripheral sensory receptors in the skin and joints, and signal transduction; texture encoding and receptive field structure of somatosensory neurons; perception of pain and phantom limb phenomena; localization of somatosensory stimuli on the body surface; somatosensory processing in the ventrobasal thalamic complex and primary somatosensory cortex; encoding of taste; hypotheses of taste perception; higher level olfactory processing.
+Separate lab exercises present techniques used in the study of these sytems.
+McHaffie - 743.
+Sensory Neuroscience III: Higher Order Interactions and Integration.
+(3) Designed to integrate the information presented in I and II into a unified view of sensory systems.
+Comparison and contrasts are made between sensory systems at key points along the ascending pathways including the cellular basis of response properties as well as neurochemical transmission and interactions with voltage-dependent membrane conductances.
+Higher order phenomena, including attention, sensory neglect, and the merging and interaction of the senses in the cerebrum and midbrain are emphasized, as well as neuropathologies associated with deficits in one or more sensory systems.
+Includes a detailed consideration of clinical neuroscience and neuropathology.
+Separate lab exercises present techniques used in the study of these systems.
+Stanford